Sketching stochastic valuation functions: Introduction

-\cite{GHIM09} were first to formulate the problem of \emph{approximating a submodular function everywhere}, i.e. approximating its value for points of the domain.
-Given a value oracle access to a function $u$ on a ground set of size $n$, the goal is to design an algorithm that performs a polynomial number in $n$ of value queries to the oracle, and then construct an oracle for a function $v$ such that for every set $S$, $v(S)$ approximates $u(S)$ to within a factor $\alpha$.
-The authors have shown that there exists an algorithm that for any non-negative, monotone, submodular function $u$, achieves approximation factor $\alpha = O(\sqrt{n}\log n)$.
-It was also shown that no algorithm can achieve a factor better than $\Omega(\sqrt{n}/\log n)$.
-The approximation function is the \emph{root-linear} function $v(S) = \sqrt{\sum_{i\in S}c_i}$ for some coefficients $c_1, \ldots, c_n$ in $\mathbb{R}_+$. \cite{Balcan} showed that for some matroid rank functions, a subclass of submodular set functions, every sketch fails to provide an approximation ratio better than $n^{1/3}$. \cite{BDFKNR12} showed that every subadditive set function $u$ has an $\alpha$-sketch where $\alpha = O(\sqrt{n}\mathrm{polylog}(n))$, and that there is an algorithm that can achieve this with a polynomial number of demand queries.
-They have also shown that every deterministic algorithm that only has access to a value oracle cannot guarantee a sketching ratio better than $n^{1-\epsilon}$.
-The sketches in references discussed so far used geometric constructions, by finding an ellipsoid that approximates well the polymatroid that is associated with $u$. \cite{CD17} showed how to obtain faster and simpler sketches for valuation functions, using an algorithm that finds a $\tilde{O}(\sqrt{n})$ sketch of a submodular set function with only $\tilde{O}(n^{3/2})$ value queries, and an algorithm that finds a $\tilde{O}(\sqrt{n})$ sketch of a subadditive function with $O(n)$ demand and value queries.
+We begin with a brief review of theoretical results on the approximation limits for certain classes of set functions.
+The work of \cite{GHIM09} was the first to formulate the problem of approximating a submodular function \emph{everywhere}, i.e., approximating its value for all subsets of items given access to a value oracle.
+They presented an $O(\sqrt{n} \log n)$ approximation algorithm and proved that no algorithm can achieve a better approximation factor than $\Omega(\sqrt{n}/\log n)$. \cite{Balcan} showed that for some matroid rank functions—a subclass of submodular set functions—every sketch fails to achieve an approximation factor better than $n^{1/3}$. \cite{BDFKNR12} extended these results by showing that every subadditive set function $u$ has an $\tilde{O}(\sqrt{n})$ sketch, where the $\tilde{O}(\cdot)$ notation hides polylogarithmic factors in $n$, using a polynomial number of demand queries.
+They also demonstrated that any deterministic algorithm relying solely on a value oracle cannot guarantee an approximation factor better than $n^{1-\epsilon}$.
+The algorithms discussed above are based on geometric constructions, particularly in finding an ellipsoid that closely approximates the polymatroid associated with $u$.

-The problem of approximating the expected value of a function of independent random variables has been studied as early as by \cite{K81}, focused on approximating expected value of a function (satisfying certain conditions) of a sum of independent random variables, by a function that involves expectations only with respect to univariate marginal distributions.
+Building on this foundational work, subsequent research has focused on improving computational and query complexity. \cite{CD17} introduced faster and simpler algorithms for sketching valuation functions.
+They presented an algorithm that computes a $\tilde{O}(\sqrt{n})$ sketch for submodular set functions using $\tilde{O}(n^{3/2})$ value queries, as well as another algorithm that achieves a $\tilde{O}(\sqrt{n})$ approximation for subadditive functions using $O(n)$ demand and value queries.